DerekYang2/FluentDL/README.md

 <details>
   <summary><b>Click to learn more about file sound quality</b></summary>

   You cannot determine the quality of a file by checking its bitrate.
-Files can be transcoded (converted), meaning a FLAC or high-bitrate file may have originated from a low-quality source.
-[Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek, a spectrogram tool, to verify audio file quality.
+Files can be transcoded (converted), meaning a FLAC or high-bitrate file may have originated from a low-quality source. <a href="https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/">Here</a> is a guide on using Spek, a spectrogram tool, to verify audio file quality.

   #### Additional Notes:
-- As verified through spectrogram, highest quality Youtube sources use the very efficient OPUS codec.
-The issue is OPUS containers, such as `.ogg` or `.webm`, have poor metadata support and compatability.
+  - As verified through spectrogram, the highest quality YouTube sources use the very efficient OPUS codec.
+The issue is OPUS containers, such as `.ogg` or `.webm`, have poor metadata support and compatibility.
 FluentDL transcodes them into a FLAC in order to maintain original quality and support metadata.
-However, they are NOT lossless; this is an example of the transcoding mentioned above.
+However, they are NOT actually lossless and is an example of transcoding.
-- There may not be a significant difference between 128 kbps and higher depending on your audio hardware.
-Example: you have been content with music on Spotify Web or Youtube without subscriptions, which are both low-bitrate.
-Youtube OPUS is surprisingly high-quality and likely sufficient, unless you have audiophile headphones, IEMs, etc.
+  - There may not be a significant difference between 128 kbps and higher depending on your audio hardware and ear.
+For example, you may be content with music on Spotify Web or YouTube without subscriptions, which are both low-bitrate. <a href="https://abx.digitalfeed.net/list.lame.html">ABX tests</a> are a good way to test your limits!
   - Downloading directly from Spotify is not supported.
-Most tools out there download low quality MP3s.
-However, there are a few Python tools that get the true sources (320 kbps vorbis, 256 kbps AAC).
+Most tools out there download low bitrate MP3s.
+However, there are a few Python tools that get the true sources (320 kbps Vorbis, 256 kbps AAC).
 Unfortunately, I could not find .NET equivalents.
-For FluentDL, use the convert tool to get equivalent Deezer/Qobuz/Youtube tracks, then set output to Local (download).
+For FluentDL, use the convert tool to get equivalent Deezer/Qobuz/YouTube tracks, then set the output to Local (download).
 </details>

 ### Retrieving Tokens
 Qobuz email and password is self explanatory.
-Some authentication methods, such as Deezer ARL, Qobuz id/tokens alternative, or Spotify developer app tokens, are harder to obtain.
+Some authentication methods, such as Deezer ARL, Qobuz id/tokens alternative, or Spotify developer app tokens, are not obvious.

-See [https://github.com/DerekYang2/FluentDL/wiki/Authentication](https://github.com/DerekYang2/FluentDL/wiki/Authentication) for a detailed guide on these authentication methods.
+However, tokens are not difficult to obtain: see the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication) for a detailed guide.